 Conclusion

-The ideal body mass for a Cane Corso depends on the dog's age, breed, and amount of activity, and owners should be aware of this.
+The ideal body mass for a Cane Corso depends on the dog’s age, breed, and amount of activity, and owners should be aware of this.
 The next step is for them to work with their veterinarian on an individual weight-control program.
-Changes in food, portion control, physical activity, mental stimulation, and maybe the use of dietary supplements dedicated to weight management could all be part of the plan.
+Changes in food, portion control, physical activity, mental stimulation, and maybe dietary supplements dedicated to weight management could all be part of the plan.

 The approach for weight management may require regular monitoring and changes.
 In addition, cane corso owners should collaborate closely with their veterinarians to guarantee the method's efficacy and safety.
 Cane Corsos can have a long, happy, and healthy life with the help of effective weight control measures, allowing them to spend more time with their owners.